openmason/zmqrpc/README.md

 ZeroMQ based JSON RPC 2.0 Server

 # Starting a service (Server)
-Please refer to examples directory for full explanation.
+Please refer to examples directory for more usage.

 To define a service, just use any object with functions within it, an example would be